 Brief BioI am the Jean Sammet Professor and chair in the Computer Science department at Mount Holyoke College.
 I was previously in the Computer Science Department at Union College.
 I spent 2013-2014 on temporary assignment to the National Science Foundation, serving as a program director in the Division of Undergraduate Education.

-Before coming to Union, I was on the faculty at Hofstra University.
-During my graduate studies I also taught at Pratt Institute, Rutgers University, Mount Holyoke College, and Polytechnic University (now NYU Poly).
+In addition to Union College, I was previously on the faculty at Hofstra University.
+During my graduate studies I taught at Pratt Institute, Rutgers University, Mount Holyoke College, and Polytechnic University (now NYU Tandon School of Engineering).
 I received my Masters degree from New York University and my Ph.D. from Rutgers University.

 Research OverviewMy research interests are primarily in